 Being educated about the grieving stages, being prepared for the grief, having a support system in place, and reaching out for help, will help you move forward in your life and find peace after placement.

 We know there is great loss in adoption, but there is also great love.
-The adoption attorneys at Moore Law for Children respect and honor you.
+The qualified adoption attorneys at Moore Law for Children respect and honor you.
 We want you to find love and peace and no regret with your loving choice and sacrifice.